Cotopaxi: Recreation

 Climbing Cotopaxi to the summit is quite popular, with up to 100 climbers attempting it on weekends.
-Today, mountain guide companies offer regular guided climbs of the mountain.
+When the summit is quiet, mountain guide companies offer regular guided climbs of the mountain.
 Climbers grade the conventional route alpine PD (Peu Difficile) or WS (Wenig Schwierig) — or PD/WS+ (indicating "Mildly Difficult PLUS").
 Use of crampons and ice axes is mandatory as snow and ice slopes of up to 50 degrees (1 in 2) are encountered, and climbers should be on belay and use aluminum ladders to cross one or two of the crevasses.
 A 4WD track goes up from the national park entrance to a carpark at 4600 m altitude on north side, just below the José F. Ribas Refuge.
 This stone mountain hut — owned and operated by Grupo Ascensionismo del Colegio San Gabriel — is situated 200 m higher at 4800 m (a 40-80 minute uphill hike).
 Here climbers can spend the night and begin their summit bid in the early morning without any intermediate camps.
 (Typically no more than about half of those attempting to summit Cotopaxi make it to the top after a daunting — though non-technical — six-hour scramble.)
 Summiting normally starts around 12:30 am, to reach the summit at latest 7:30 am and then return to the hut before the snow melts and glacier crevasses move/evolve.
 As of July 28, 2014, the Ribas Refuge is under construction.
 Tour operators shuttle their clients up to the top of the 4WD track once in the afternoon for a glacier skills class, and then again to start the climb around midnight, spending the intervening hours eating dinner and resting at a hostel lower down by the lakes.
 Adventure tourism operators in Quito also offer mountain biking tours from the Refuge downhill along the dirt track.